 St. Paul’s Cathedral is one of the buildings that define London skyline.

-This amazing cathedral was built in 1666 and its dome is the largest one of the city.
+This amazing cathedral was built in 1666 and its dome is the largest one in the city.

 St. Paul’s Cathedral was used for the funeral of Winston Churchill, the wedding of Prince Charles and Lady Diana and for a memorial service for the victims of September 11.